osg-htc/dosar/docs/ASP2022/08-Mandlebrot.md

 ## Downloading the needed executables

-Since your training VMs don't have all the required executables for this exercise, we will need to download them first.
+Since your training VMs don't have the goatbrot executable needed for this exercise, we will need to download it first.
 Execute the following commands to do this:

 ```
 $ mkdir bin